jhenstridge/go-inotify/README.md

    single inode could have multiple file paths, or change its file path between when it is watched and when events are generated.

-2. `AddWatch` now returns an `*Watch` representing the watch descriptor.
+2. `AddWatch` now returns a `*Watch` representing the watch descriptor.
+Watches can be compared by pointer equality, as only one watch struct will be used for each watch descriptor.
 For convenience, the watch stores the path it was created for.

 3. There is no attempt to automatically use `IN_MASK_ADD`.
 The previous behaviour was unreliable, so you'll need to specify it